Kombuisflat in Lewenborg.

 Donald Trump doesn’t seem to fall into the category of Hitler, Stalin and Mao.
 Pol Pot from Cambodia murdered a quarter of the Cambodians.
 Had he run Russia or China, he might have outdone Hitler, Stalin and Mao.
 Still, we shouldn’t be too sure.
 Trump is a savage constrained by the United States’ political and judicial institutions.
 Had he free rein, things would probably have been much worse.
 And as far as the supposed qualities of the Antichrist go, few people qualify for all of them.
 Still, his lambasting of the pope’s peace efforts, while portraying himself as Jesus, and the religious display of Donald Trump and his circle of evil in the Oval Office, give him a great shot at the title of Antichrist.
 Is pride not the gravest sin, and is MAGA not all about pride?
 Not to mention money and patriotism, the likely reasons for Judas betraying Jesus.
 And what to think of all the hatred, while Christianity is about love.
 MAGA is the opposite of what Christianity stands for.

 It shows that American conservatives are willing to let Satan run their country.
 Trump being a jerk is why people voted for him.
 It is natural human behaviour.
 When order falls apart, we revert to gangsterism and choose gangsters as our leaders.
-There might have been no second Trump term had there been no immigration surge during Biden’s tenure.
-It became the issue that decided the election.
+It is our survival mechanism at work.
+There might have been no second Trump term had there been no surge in immigration during Biden’s tenure.
+Millions of immigrants came in unchecked, and from a country ridden by gang violence.
+It was the issue that decided the election.
+Europe faces similar issues, and fascist movements gain momentum.
 The Democrats let Biden run for a second term, and when that fell apart, let Harris, who was part of Biden’s government, take over.

 Humans are a failed species.
 Christians would say that we are sinners, not worthy of God’s grace and in dire need of a saviour.
-Order can only come from the top down, and by force.
-I might be the only one who can guide humanity to the future, not because I am a genius, but because it is the script of the story.
+Order can only come from the top down, and only by force, because force is humanity’s most convincing argument, and why humanity is a failure.
+I might be able to guide humanity to the future, not because I am a genius, but because it is the script of the story.
 And so, it will be a role I play, nothing more.
 It is up to you to do miracles.
 If you don’t get it, you are a moron.
 And you are either on my side or on the side of the morons.
 And we need a holy war against the morons.

 On 15 May 2025, exactly 8647 days after the terrorist attacks of 11 September 2001, former FBI director James Comey posted a photo of seashells on social media spelling ‘8647’, a code for removing Trump from office.
 That generated some media attention and drew the ire of the Trump administration after the MAGA movement had previously sold hats with ‘8646’ on them, calling for Biden’s removal from office.
-There is no evidence that Comey aimed to create that 8647-day interval, but it could be.
+There is no evidence that Comey intended to create that 8647-day interval, but it could have been.
 Yet the incident is also part of the 11 September 2001 coincidence scheme, which is beyond the capabilities of human conspirators to organise.
 My home was formerly owned by the Tromp family, which is the Dutch equivalent of Trump, so that is quite odd given the situation at hand.
-The meaning of the name is ‘trumpeter,’ and according to prophecies, trumpets would herald the end times.
+The name means ‘trumpeter,’ and according to prophecies, trumpets would herald the end times.
 Removing Trump from office and me taking his place could be part of God’s plan for the End Times.
 That is by no means certain, but it is a cryptic message that you can see in these coincidences.
-And until it is disproven, it is something to consider.
+And until it is disproven, it is worth considering.

 Donald Trump should face trial in The Hague, Netherlands.
 The United States can’t give him a fair trial.
 Liberals may want to hang him, while conservatives might want to give him a pass.
 Whether trying to overthrow a legitimate election result constitutes treason may remain a matter of contention between liberals and conservatives, but that Donald Trump and his pal Bibi Netanyahu have violated international law and committed crimes against humanity by starting the Iran war cannot be in doubt.
 The ultimate expert on murders committed in cynical violation of all norms of human morality and international law, Vladimir Putin, called the assassination of Ayatollah Khamenei a murder committed in cynical violation of all norms of human morality and international law.